apigee/ansible-opdk-accelerator/README-CYGWIN.md

 ### Restart Cygwin and verify that `ansible --version` displays the ansible version.

 # Configuring Pip on Cygwin
 Pip does not work by default on Cygwin.
-Please follow these steps to ensure pip is configured correctly:
+Please follow these steps to enable pip:

     python -m ensure pip